-Since her summer at Tisch, she has participated in various writing workshops; placed in contests (including the Austin Film Festival and Scriptapalooza); participated in the 2010 National Hispanic Media Coalition Television Writers Program; has written for Elena of Avalor, Vampirina, Puppy Dog Pals, Polly Pocket, The Mighty Ones, and several shows that have yet to air; was selected for the 2018 National Hispanic Media Coalition Latino Scriptwriters Intensive; a deleted scene from her superhero dramedy was selected for the WGAW LGBTQ Scene 14; and a networking group she’s in, Black Women Who Brunch, was featured in The Hollywood Reporter’s 2018 Women in Entertainment special issue.
+Since her summer at Tisch, she has participated in various writing workshops; placed in contests (including the Austin Film Festival and Scriptapalooza); participated in the 2010 National Hispanic Media Coalition Television Writers Program; has written for Elena of Avalor, Vampirina, Puppy Dog Pals, Polly Pocket, The Mighty Ones, an unannounced Netflix YA sci-fi show, and an unannounced Netflix action/comedy show; was selected for the 2018 National Hispanic Media Coalition Latino Scriptwriters Intensive; a deleted scene from her superhero dramedy was selected for the WGAW LGBTQ Scene 14; and a networking group she’s in, Black Women Who Brunch, was featured in The Hollywood Reporter’s 2018 Women in Entertainment special issue.

 A lifelong genre fan, Ms. Valle has written an original supernatural teen drama, an original supernatural legal dramedy, an original superhero dramedy, and is currently working on an original sci-fi drama.

 Also a longtime martial artist, Ms. Valle has been a Taekwondo instructor, coach, competitor, and referee.
 Currently, she trains in the Israeli self-defense system, Krav Maga.
 Ms. Valle can speak Korean and some basic Japanese.